sawyerf/42sh/README.md

 # 21sh

 ## TODO

+- autocomplete after >& is wrong
+- field splitting has to be handled in handle_exp_param/build_param
 - ls >& 2>file.txt should be valid
 - empty cmdname with redir should apply redir
 - subtle difference between '$notexistant;' and '"";' needs to be fixed ft_wordexp